bihari123/reelpick/README.md

 $ cd ./agents
 $ ./reelpick1
 ```
-**NOTE:** The envoy proxy can handle two backend server (port 5000 and 5050).
+**NOTE:** The envoy proxy can handle upto two backend server (port 5000 and 5050).
 So if you wanna see parallel chunk processing, then change the port in the backend/main.zig from 5050 to 5000 (or vice versa) and repeat the above steps (change `cp ./zig-out/bin/reelpick ./agents/reelpick1` to `cp ./zig-out/bin/reelpick ./agents/reelpick2`) and run `./reelpick2`

 go to the /frontend folder (front end only support file upload for now, for join and trim, see the curl request below)